jtadams02/connect-4/docs/Project.markdown

 permalink: /Project/
 ---

-This is a page for displaying the deliverables of our project.
+This is a page for describing our project.